mergewayhq/mergeway-cli/docs/src/schema-spec.md

 ```

 Inline records are loaded alongside file-based data.
 If a record with the same identifier exists both inline and on disk, the file wins.
 Inline records are read-only at runtime—`mw data update` and `mw data delete` target files only.

+### Field Shorthand

+When a field only needs a type, map entries can use the compact `field: type` syntax.
+These fields default to `required: false` and behave identically to the expanded form otherwise.
+Switch to the full mapping whenever you need attributes like `required`, `repeated`, or `format`.

 ### Field Attributes